nate-maxwell/nate-maxwell.github.io/_posts/2025-08-27-mycelia-protocol.md

 broker: { `SEND`, `ADD`, `REMOVE` }.

 This effectively makes the header a 4byte length prefix followed by 3 bytes that denote protocol version, argument 1, and argument 2.
+And because the ObjType and CmdType fields are single byte values, 256 possible integers per field, we achieve 65536 argument configurations.

+I doubt Mycelia will even have 256 object types for messages, or even 256 commands for a single type.

 ## Sub-Header
 The sub-header comprises two variable length fields each of which contain a